72 Hours in Austin, Texas: Visiting Congress Ave, Texas State Capitol, North Loop, and More!

 Lunch: Soup Peddler Real Food and Juice Bar 2pm-2:45pm

 It’s very rare to find a place that specializes in soups as soup is often an add-on or half of a lunch combo at a chain restaurant.
 However, this place specializes in soups, smoothies, shots, salads, juices, and grilled cheese sandwiches!
 Practically half of their soup menu is vegan and gluten-free and they even have a vegan grilled cheese option.
-If you’re finding yourself indulging in heavier food than you usually do on this trip, opting for a smoothie, juice, or soup might be a great, and delicious, way to cleanse before your next delightful meal in Austin.
+If you’re finding yourself indulging in heavier food than you usually do on this trip, opting for a smoothie, juice, or soup might be a great, and delicious, way to cleanse before your next delightful meal during your 72 hours in Austin.

 Afternoon Activity: 1st Ave 2:45pm to 5:00pm